 - 1) Schools and their staff form part of the wider safeguarding system for children.
-This system is described in the statutory guidance 'Working together to safeguard children' (2018).
+This system is described in the statutory guidance 'Working together to safeguard children' (2023).
 Beachborough School recognises its role in the three safeguarding partner arrangements (i) Buckinghamshire County Council ii) Buckinghamshire Integrated Care Systems iii) Thames Valley Police) and will cooperate with published arrangements. - 2) Safeguarding and promoting the welfare of children is everyone's responsibility.
 Everyone who comes into contact with children and their families and carers has a role to play in safeguarding children.
 In order to fulfil this responsibility effectively, all practitioners should make sure their approach is child-centred, this means that they should consider, at all times, what is in the best interests of the child. - 3) No single practitioner can have a full picture of a child's needs and circumstances.
-If children and families are to receive the right help at the right time, everyone who comes into contact with them has a role to play in identifying concerns, sharing information and taking prompt action. - 4) Safeguarding and promoting the welfare of children is defined as: - protecting children from maltreatment - preventing impairment of children's mental and physical health or development - ensuring that children grow up in circumstances consistent with the provision of safe and effective care - taking action to enable all children to have the best outcomes
+If children and families are to receive the right help at the right time, everyone who comes into contact with them has a role to play in identifying concerns, sharing information and taking prompt action. - 4) Safeguarding and promoting the welfare of children is defined as: - Providing help and support to meet the needs of children as soon as problems emerge - protecting children from maltreatment, whether that is within or outside the home, including online - preventing impairment of children's mental and physical health or development - ensuring that children grow up in circumstances consistent with the provision of safe and effective care - taking action to enable all children to have the best outcomes